raoulg/MADS-MachineLearning-course/notebooks/4_tuning_networks/06_hypertuning_exercise.md

         - `bayesian-optimization` is for, well, bayesian optimization
         - `hyperopt` is another hyperoptimalisation library which we have used in `2_convolutions/03_mlflow.ipynb`.
 It doesnt has as much algorithms as ray, which is why we use ray.
 Just know that `hyperopt` can be an alternative to `ray.tune` that's slightly easier to setup but less powerful.
 - make a function to pull your data, you can use `mads_datasets` for this.
-- make a *configurable model* where you can change the different options from the config
+- make a *configurable model* where you can change the different options from the config.
+You can decide for yourself if you want to make it configurable by simply passing a dictionary, or by creating a @dataclass as a Settings object, or by using eg gin-config or loading a .toml file with `tomllib` (since python 3.11 part of python).
 - build a hypertuner.py script
     - DO NOT use hyperband!
+This is a good idea for deployement, but not for researching the interaction between variables!!!
 - make a README that explains your experiments
-- Lint and format your code !! with black and ruff untill all your errors are gone !!
+- Lint and format your code !! with black, ruff and pyright untill all your errors are gone !!

 ## Report
 You will write a report of 1 page.
 Not 2, not 3.
 1 page.
 Somehow this turns out to be very difficult for students :)